 Broadly, our work can be categorized into three overarching themes:

-Conservation efforts in coastal habitats have heavily relied on person-intensive methods to quantify their effectiveness.
-However, upscaling these efforts over large spatiotemporal scales is costly.
-With the ongoing "Maker” Revolution, building instruments with applications in ocean conservation is rapidly becoming cheaper and more accessible.
-Our focus is the development of non-invasive monitoring technologies that push the boundaries of conventional approaches for evaluating the health of marine ecosystems and the effectiveness of marine protected areas (MPAs).
+Conservation efforts in coastal habitats have heavily relied on person-intensive methods to quantify their effectiveness, which are difficult to scale across space and time.
+With the ongoing “Maker” Revolution, building instruments for ocean conservation is rapidly becoming cheaper and more accessible.
+Our focus is the development of open-source, non-invasive, and network-ready monitoring technologies to evaluate marine ecosystem health and the effectiveness of marine protected areas (MPAs).

 We are currently working on two projects: (1) a drifting autosampler to measure net ecosystem metabolism, and (2) a multi-sensory platform that combines a camera, hydrophone and temperature sensor to monitor coastal biodiversity.